|1||Start of Spring|

 Winter Solstice embodies the moment of maximum stillness, silence, and darkness, and the strong seasonal forces manifesting at this time facilitate the journey to the root of wisdom.

 Now is a good time to meditate on the empty nature of existence.
 In a dark room at this dark time, contemplate the stories that define your existence.
 Gradually these stories will take on the appearance of an ephemeral dream images projected on the screen of awareness.
 Continue to observe those images and they will soften, melt, and dissolve.
 Then, dive deeper and realize that the screen of awareness is a canvass made of nothingness.
 Submerge awareness in total darkness.
 By doing so, you will embody the spirit of Winter Solstice and experience the peace of emptiness.

 To facilitate this inner journey, I encourage you to practice the Winter Solstice Empowerment.
 The empowerment takes place on Thursday, December 21st between 11:27 AM EST and 1:27 PM EST just as the solstice begins (remember to adjust for the time difference if you live in another time zone).

 Winter Solstice continues for fifteen days until Minor Cold, the fifth phase of winter, begins on Friday, January 5th at 4:48 AM EST. Until then, celebrate darkness, the mother of light.

 The spine is made up of five segments including the coccyx, the lower back (sacral and lumbar spine), the middle and upper back (thoracic spine), and the neck (cervical spine).

-The vertebra associated with this empowerment is Thoracic 7 (T7) in the middle back.
+The vertebra associated with this empowerment is Lumbar 5 (L5) in the lower back.